stefanhall2704/HallPhotography/DEPLOYMENT.md

 # Production Deployment Guide

-This guide covers deploying the Hall Photography application to a production Kubernetes cluster.
+This guide covers deploying the Hall's Photography application to a production Kubernetes cluster.

 ## What Changed for Production